Workout At Work: Top Exercises To Prevent Health Issues

 - Take an active break from sitting every 30 minutes

-Now if you’re thinking, “I go to the gym every night so this doesn’t apply to me” - sadly you are mistaken.
-Perhaps the researchers most disturbing find was that despite going to the gym every day if you still spend your working day seated, you are described as having a sedentary lifestyle.
-All day activity has now become the focus of maintaining good health as well as regular exercise.
+Now if you’re thinking, “I go to the gym every night so this doesn’t apply to me”, sadly you are mistaken.
+Unfortunately, even if you go for a run every morning and to the gym every evening, if you sit at a desk all day, you are still considered to have a sedentary lifestyle.
+Being active all day is now the focus of maintaining good health as well as regular exercise.

 Chair Squat to Sit

 Stand up off your chair, push it back slightly and then imagine you are sitting back down.
 Squat until your bum taps the seat and then stand back up.
 Keep your head lifted, back straight and try to keep your shoulders, hips and knees in line, parallel like train tracks.
-The sit to rising test is often used a quick judge of flexibility and it was found that people who could complete 10 lived longer, though the simplicity of the tests allows a lot of room for other influencing factors.
+The sit to rising test is often used a quick judge of flexibility and it was found that people who could complete 10 reps lived longer than those who couldn't.

-Turn and face away from the pc, place your palms on the desk and get ready to burn those triceps!
+Turn and face away from your desk, place your palms on the desk and get ready to burn those triceps!
 Lower yourself by bending your arms until they reach a 90° angle and then drive up and extend your arms until they straighten.
 The further out you take your feet when you’re dipping, the harder the exercise becomes, as your triceps are forced to move more of your bodyweight.
-If you were feeling daring, you could even use your desk chair to elevate your feet and make the exercise that extra bit tougher, just be careful not to let your boss catch you leaving any footprints on the seat.

 Desk Push Ups

 These are accessible to all, even if you can’t manage a regular push up.
-This is because you are effectively doing an incline push up, which are far easier than a regular push up as they put less stress on your elbows and significantly reduce the amount of weight you're lifting.
 Place both hands on your desk and walk your feet back until your body reaches a 45° angle, try not to hunch over your shoulders or arch your back whilst bringing your chest down towards the desk and then driving back up.
-Viola.
-The desk push up.